szabgab/rust.code-maven.com/books/reqwest/src/reqwest-send-cookie.md

----
-title: HTTP reqwest sending cookie
+# HTTP reqwest sending cookie

-timestamp: 2024-01-25T13:32:01
-author: szabgab
-published: true
-description: Sending a cookie back to the server using the reqwest crate.
+Sending a cookie back to the server using the reqwest crate.
-tags:

 - reqwest
 - header
 - Cookie
 - Client
----

 ## The curl command